 As we discussed earlier, a variable is a name, given to a memory location, and it must be declared before it is used.
 In C, all the variables are declared at the starting of the program.
 In C++, variables can be declared, at any point of time, before they are used in the instructions.

-Variables are further classified into ‘local’ and ‘global’ variable, which is the main topic of our discussion.
-Here the main difference between a local and a global variable is that, a local variable is declared inside a function block, where as the global variable is declared outside the functions in the program.
+Variables are classified into ‘local’ and ‘global’ variable, which is the main topic of our discussion.
+Here the main difference between local and global variable is that a local variable is declared inside a function block.
+In contrast, the global variable is declared outside the functions in the program.

 Let’s study some more differences between a local and a global variable along with a comparison chart.

 Content: Local Variable Vs Global variable

 |Declaration||Variables are declared inside a function. ||Variables are declared outside any function.|

 |Scope ||Within a function, inside which they are declared.||Throughout the program.|

 |Value||Uninitialized local variable result in storage of the garbage value.||Uninitialized global variable stores zero by default.|